 As a parent, it can be heart-wrenching to watch your child struggle in school.
 Whether they’re facing academic challenges, social difficulties, or behavioral issues, knowing how to support them effectively can make a world of difference.
-If your child is having a tough time in school, here’s a step-by-step guide on what you can do next to help them thrive.
+If your child is having a tough time in school, here are suggested next steps what you can do next to help them thrive.

 1. Observe and Document